pranavrajaram/pranavrajaram.github.io/about.md

 </style>
 <body>

-Hi there, my name is Pranav Rajaram and I am a junior from Westford Academy.
+Hi there, my name is Pranav Rajaram and I am a Senior at Westford Academy.
 Take a look around and contact me if you have any questions.

 <h3> Contact </h3>
 <p> Email me at pranavrajaram@gmail.com </p>